GraphDatabaseExperiments/eFD_experiments/experiments/7_How_do_benefits_of_normalization_scale/README.md

 # How do benefits of normalization scale

-Details on experiments on synthetic dataset and how to replicate them.
+For the experiments on synthetic datasets we used Python and the Neo4j Python Driver to connect to the graph database.

+This folder contains the Python script used to execute the experiments synthetic data.
+Results from these experiments can be found in this folder.